dineshbarri/Olympic-Data-Analytics-Dashboard-1896-2016-Power-BI-Insights/README.md

 -  [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dinesh-barri-7654b010b)
 ---

-&nbsp;📜 License
+ ## 📜 License

-    This project is released under the Apache License.
+This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for complete details.

+**Apache License 2.0 © 2025 Dinesh Barri**

+---

+*Free to use for personal and commercial projects.
+Attribution appreciated but not required.*